 Getting Rid of Japanese Ladybugs

 If you’re in a situation where prevention is no longer an option, there are a number of things that you can do to get rid of Japanese Lady Bugs:

-- Contact the Professionals- While a simple vacuuming might do the trick and is simple to achieve, chances are that you aren’t going to introduce a tachinid fly species into your home to take care of ladybugs.
-If your ladybug problem has gotten out of hand, it’s time to contact the experts at A-1 Pest Control for a free estimate.
-You can learn more about our Home Shield home pest control services, which we recommend for ladybug control, here.
+And while a simple vacuuming might do the trick and is simple to achieve, chances are that you aren’t going to introduce a tachinid fly species into your home to take care of ladybugs.
+If your ladybug problem has gotten out of hand, it’s time to contact the exterminators at A-1 Pest Control for a free estimate.
+You can learn more about our Home Shield home pest control plans, which we recommend for ladybug control, here.